 Spring has been a bit of a slowpoke this year to arrive up North.
 I haven’t noticed much of a difference here in Florida, but I’ve seen pictures that some of you Northerners have posted on Facebook and Instagram of snow when it’s supposed to be green and sunny already.

 I was talking to my Mom the other day and she mentioned that she will be starting to plant the garden soon.
-Talks about the garden gives me a longing deep inside and sparks up visions of my future dream home, including a large garden in the backyard.
+Talks about the garden give me a longing deep inside and spark up visions of my future dream home, including a large garden in the backyard.
 I always enjoyed having a garden as I was growing up.
 It was so rewarding to sit down to dinner with plate of new potatoes and a bright and crunchy salad.
 I didn’t even mind the weeding.
 Our trick was to garden in the mornings or evenings, when it wasn’t too hot.
-I have so many great memories of talking to my Mom or my siblings as we kneeled next to the beets, tomatoes, peppers, dill, weeding, pruning or watering the plants.
+I have so many great memories of talking to my Mom or my siblings as we kneeled next to the beets, tomatoes, peppers and dill, while weeding, pruning or watering the plants.

 1 pint grape tomatoes, approximately 2 cups

 3 small cucumbers, sliced

 2 cups shredded lettuce, such as green leaf lettuce

 My mom always had this baby lettuce that was absolutely amazing.
 I can never find it in the grocery stores, but that’s probably because she ate it while it still wasn’t fully grown.
 I really wish I could find some here.
 I use green leaf lettuce and it works well too.